Our maternity services during Coronavirus (Covid-19)

 Director of Midwifery

-A screening test will be offered on each and every over-night admission to hospital you have, and every 5 days whilst you are an inpatient.
+A screening test will be offered on admission to the hospital, day 3 and day 5 whilst you are an inpatient.

 Why are we doing screening tests?

-So that we can ensure that our Maternity Services remain safe for all our women and babies and that they can be cared for in the safest environment.
+A screening test is offered, to support the safety of the Maternity Services for all our women and babies and that they can be cared for in the safest environment.
 We can also ensure you are given the most appropriate advice regarding self-isolation.

-We know that some people who do have COVID-19 do not develop or show any symptoms.
+We know that some people who have COVID-19 do not develop or show any signs or symptoms.
 Offering screening to everyone who is admitted to hospital will help us keep our patients and staff as safe as we can.

 What does the test involve?

 The screening test is a simple swab.
-To test for COVID-19 a sample is needed from two areas; one from inside your nose and one from the back of your throat.
+The test is a sample and is needed from two areas; one from inside your nose and one from the back of your throat.
 The test should not be painful but may be felt as uncomfortable.